OpenInternet/saferjourno/content/chapters/chapter-8.en.md

 * Many AI systems offer the possibility of saving chat histories, including prompts and replies.
 This could be helpful, but might also expose additional information if anyone ever received access to the account or if it was shared between several people.
 Browse through the features of the chatbot(s) you’re using and learn how to enable, disable, and delete history.
 * If your threat model includes potential seizure, theft, or any other unauthorized acquisition of any device that can access AI chat history, also consider deleting any chatbot history frequently, or at least every time the device can be compromised, like in risky border crossings or during field coverage in sensitive contexts.

+### Accidentally sharing AI outputs with unauthorized parties

+* It's relatively easy to accidentally share AI outputs with unauthorized parties.
+At one point, OpenAI's sharing settings [allowed search engines to index](https://techcrunch.com/2025/07/31/your-public-chatgpt-queries-are-getting-indexed-by-google-and-other-search-engines/) chatbot queries and outputs.
+* There has also been plenty of anecdotal evidence on [how AI notetakers](https://newsletter.threatprompt.com/p/the-meeting-never-ended-ai-transcript) would record sensitive conversations that took place after the main part of a meeting and sent the transcripts to everybody who attended, including those who had left earlier on.
+Some AI notetakers are not fully transparent about whom they share data with or where they store it.

+* Some good practices you could adopt in your newsroom:
+    * Do not use AI notetakers for sensitive conversations (unless there is a clear accessibility reason to do so)
+    * If you need to have a sensitive conversation, first hang up and then do a smaller call with just the people who need to be part of the conversation.
+Make sure that there are no AI notetakers on that second call
+    * Use the AI notetakers that come with your online meeting platform, rather than a third party one.
+This reduces the amount of places where your meeting data is stored, and makes it easier to audit and manage
+    * If you're using a chatbot's sharing function to send its outputs to others, make sure to carefully study the sharing settings and figure out whom exactly you're sharing with

 ### Hallucinations and AI poisoning